-Greg teaches "Management Communication" and "Advanced Persuasion for Entrepreneurs" at The Wharton School and "Raising Philanthropic Capital" at the School of Social Policy & Practice at the University of Pennsylvania.
-He also presents regularly on "Data-Driven Strategy" and “Philanthropic Investment."
-An accomplished instructor and facilitator, Greg has been invited to speak at national nonprofit organizations, industry conferences, universities, and corporations, including: Association of Fundraising Professionals, Association of Healthcare Philanthropy, Independent Sector, National Association of Independent Schools, Carnegie Mellon University, Duquesne University, Bank of America, Goldman Sachs, and Morgan Stanley.
+An accomplished instructor and facilitator, Greg teaches at The Wharton School and the School of Social Policy & Practice at the University of Pennsylvania.
+He has been invited to speak at national nonprofit organizations, industry conferences, universities and corporations, including Association of Fundraising Professionals, Association of Healthcare Philanthropy, Independent Sector, National Association of Independent Schools, NEXUS, The Woodmark Group, Carnegie Mellon University, Duquesne University, Bank of America, Goldman Sachs, and Morgan Stanley.

-Greg earned his MBA from The Wharton School and BA from Boston College.
-He began his career in sports broadcasting with NBC Olympics in Sydney and Salt Lake City, then ABC Sports in Japan and South Korea for the FIFA World Cup.
-With a passion for global engagement, Greg has visited, studied, and worked in 40+ countries, including 6 continents.
+A graduate of The Wharton School and Boston College, Greg began his career in sports broadcasting with NBC Olympics in Sydney and Salt Lake City, then ABC Sports in Japan and South Korea for the FIFA World Cup.
+With a passion for global engagement, he has visited, studied, and worked in 40+ countries, including 6 continents.

 - University of New South Wales